SwissDataScienceCenter/renku-ui/README.md

   [slices](https://redux-toolkit.js.org/usage/usage-with-typescript#createslice) that
   encapsulate the state they need and add the slices into the [global store](https://redux-toolkit.js.org/api/configureStore).
-- Use slice-specific selector hooks (E.G.
+- Use slice-specific selector hooks (e.g.
   [useWorkflowsSelector](https://github.com/SwissDataScienceCenter/renku-ui/blob/master/client/src/features/workflows/WorkflowsSlice.ts)),
   or the `useSelector` hook to access global state.
 - Use the `useDispatch` hook to make changes to the state in components.